tcatrain/jq-formvalidator/README.md

 To use a validator, just add the attribute jqfmv-validators on the input field.
 You can add multiple validators on one single input, just separate them with comas.
 Some validators doesn't require against attribute (see the table above).
-When needed, just add and attribute to the input with the following syntax : data-jqfmv-against-*validatorName*.
+When needed, just add and attribute to the input with the following syntax : data-jqfmv-*validatorName*.
 If you specify more than one validator requiring an against attribute, no problems, just add as many against attribute as required.